Spandi99/test/README.md

 - Premium support
 - Advanced AI features

+## Self-hosting on Raspberry Pi with CalDAV

+Want to run FluidCalendar on a Raspberry Pi with everything in a single container?
+Check out the [Raspberry Pi guide](docs/raspberry-pi.md) for a Dockerfile and Docker Compose file that bundle the app, PostgreSQL, and a Radicale CalDAV server.
+The setup is ARM64-compatible and exposes the CalDAV endpoint so you can start using local calendars immediately.

 ## Features

 - 🤖 **Intelligent Task Scheduling** - Automatically schedule tasks based on your preferences and availability